jchiare/aiven_demo/README.md

 * Add testing (as noted above)
 * Extend postgres DB functionality (more flexible parsing of kafka messages)
 * Make other kafka defaults (like group) explicit / configurable
+* Potentially use a Class object for Kafka Consumer/Producer